-In planning a pre-law curriculum students should keep in mind that the spoken and written word are the principal tools of the legal profession.
-Those who intend to study law must develop an excellent knowledge of and grasp of the English language as well as a clear and concise style of expression.
-They should seek out courses that require substantial writing assignments and provide critiques.
+In planning a pre-law curriculum, students should keep in mind that the spoken and the written word are the principal tools of the legal profession.
+Those who intend to study law must develop an excellent knowledge and grasp of the English language as well as a clear and concise style of expression.
+They should seek out courses requiring substantial writing assignments and provide critiques.

-Students will plan pre-law studies by first picking a major and then taking all the classes necessary for that degree.
-You will also have a few “open electives” and you will need to consult with a pre-law advisor about the classes to take to further their preparedness for the Law School Admission Test (LSAT) and law school.
+Students will plan pre-law studies first by selecting a major and then taking all the classes necessary for that particular degree.
+Students will also have a few “open electives” and should consult with a pre-law advisor about classes to take to further their preparedness for the Law School Admission Test (LSAT) and law school.

-The following items present answers to some of the questions most frequently asked by pre-law students.
+The following items answer some of the questions most frequently asked by pre-law students.

-A. The formal requirements are simple.
-Generally speaking, you must have an undergraduate degree by the time you begin law school, take the Law School Admission Test (LSAT), and submit a formal application by the admissions deadline, which varies from school to school.
-Most schools require letters of recommendation.
+- The formal requirements are simple.
+Generally speaking, you must have an undergraduate degree by the time you begin law school; take the Law School Admission Test (LSAT); have a completed file with the (LSDAS) Credential Assembly Service; and submit an application by the admissions deadline, which varies from school to school.
+Many schools also require letters of recommendation and a personal essay.

-A. Your choice of a major makes little or no difference to the law schools.
-The amount of law you know is not a major concern.
-Their key concern is that you have an excellent education that emphasizes analyzing, synthesizing, advocating, counseling, writing, speaking, and negotiating.
+- Your choice of a major makes little or no difference to the law schools.
+The amount of law you know is not a major factor.
+The law schools’ key concern is that you have an excellent education that emphasizes analytic/problem-solving skills; critical reading abilities; good writing skills; oral communication and listening abilities; general research skills; and organizational and management skills.
 A good undergraduate education should help you to develop your abilities in these skills and make you a good critical thinker.
 Another important factor to consider about your major is how you will use your degree for a successful career should you choose not to go to law school or should you be not accepted to law school.